influxdata/telegraf/plugins/inputs/interrupts/README.md

 ### Configuration
 ```
 [[inputs.interrupts]]
-  # To report cpus as tags instead of fields use cpus_as_tags
+  # To report cpus as tags instead of fields use cpu_as_tags
     # cpu_as_tags = false
   #
   ## To filter which IRQs to collect, make use of tagpass / tagdrop, i.e.